gokemon/connector-node/README.md

 - [passport](https://github.com/jaredhanson/passport) - For handling user authentication
 - [slug](https://github.com/dodo/node-slug) - For encoding titles into a URL-friendly format

 ## Application Structure

-- `app.js` - Application entry point.
+- `server.js` - Application entry point.
 This file defines the express server and connects it to MongoDB using mongoose.
 It also requires the routes and models I'm creating.
 - `config/` - Folder containing configuration for passport as well as a central location for configuration/environment variables.
 - `routes/` - Folder containing the route definitions for my API.
 - `models/` - Folder containing  the schema definitions for my Mongoose models.
+- `connector-api` - The Application Folder into which I plan to fold the routes and models into.
+The config folder stays outside of this.

 ----------